Despite virus fears, Texas sends most voters to the polls

-Cuchapin and many millions of others in the nation’s second most populous state will perform their civic duty in person.
-Texas is one of just five states that did not substantially expand mail-in voting this year, despite official health warnings against attending large gatherings to curb the spread of COVID-19.
-To be allowed to vote by absentee ballot in Texas, voters must be 65 or older; have a disability; or be outside the county where you’re registered to vote on Election Day and during early voting.

-Cuchapin, a healthcare worker and registered Democrat, said she felt reassured by the measures county voting officials have taken to protect voters, even as the state’s death toll from the coronavirus raced toward 17,000.
+Both the virus and Texas’ high stakes in November were front-of-mind in Jill Biden’s first stop, the border city of El Paso, where Abbott has deployed more nurses and medical equipmentas cases and hospitalizations climb.
+Campaigning for her husband, former Vice President Joe Biden, she was due to end her 800-mile (1,300-kilometer) swing across Texas in Houston, with a stop in Dallas in between.

+Regina Cuchapin, a registered Democrat and Houston resident, said she still didn’t feel safe eating in restaurants because of the coronavirus but that she was willing be among crowds to exercise her right to vote.

-“I think that now that people know how serious it is and what precautions to take, I think those who are ready to come out are taking those precautions,” said Cuchapin, who plans to participate in early voting, which began Tuesday.
+“I think that now that people know how serious it is and what precautions to take, I think those who are ready to come out are taking those precautions,” said Cuchapin, a healthcare worker.

+By Tuesday afternoon, Houston election officials reported more than 100,000 votes had been cast in Harris County, a record turnout for a single day of early voting, which continues through Oct.
+30.

-Long lines greeted voters across Texas.
-In suburban Houston’s Fort Bend County, technical problems kept machines offline for more than hour as hundreds of people waited to vote.
+Long lines were common at polling sites across Texas, as were masks, although voters are not required to wear them inside polling places.
+In suburban Houston’s Fort Bend County, technical problems kept machines offline for more than an hour as hundreds of people waited to vote.
 The county’s top elected official said he would authorize an investigation.

 “Those who are responsible will be held accountable,” said Fort Bend County Judge KP George.

-Much is at stake in America’s largest red state, which has competitive congressional and state legislative races and is a potential presidential battleground.
-Yet many of the state’s 16 million registered voters say their desire to cast a ballot outweighs their virus concerns.
+Much is on the line in America’s largest red state, which has competitive congressional and state legislative races and is a potential presidential battleground.
+And local election authorities have been pulling out all the stops to ensure the state’s 16 million registered voters can safely cast their ballots in person.

 In Harris County — which includes Houston and is home to more than 2.4 million voters — there will be triple the number of polling places compared to previous elections.
 Voters will be able to choose between standing in socially distant lines to vote in person at a polling place, or a drive-thru option that resembles pulling up to order at a fast-food restaurant.
 Some polling places will stay open later than usual on select nights, and on Oct.
 29, seven locations will be open for 24 hours.

-To staff more than 100 voting locations, Harris County officials have doubled the number of paid election workers to 11,000.
-Bilingual poll workers will be available at each location, and high school students will be on-hand as technology aides.
+To staff the more than 100 voting locations, Harris County officials have doubled the number of paid election workers to 11,000.
+Bilingual poll workers will be available at each location, and high school students will be on hand as technology aides.

 Other large counties are taking similar measures.
 Travis County, which includes the state capital of Austin, will also offer extended hours at select locations during early voting.
-Dallas County is positioning clear barriers between election workers and voters, and poll workers will sanitize any surfaces that are touched and provide finger coverings or a popsicle stick to be used as a stylus on voting machines.
+Dallas County positioned clear barriers between election workers and voters, and poll workers sanitized any surfaces that were touched and provided finger coverings or a popsicle stick to be used as a stylus on voting machines.
 El Paso County has an app to inform voters about voting locations and wait times.

 Getting to this point in Texas — which has some of the strictest voting laws in the country — has been fraught with legal battles.
-Republican Gov. Greg Abbott expanded the amount of time for early voting, but also severely limited the number of places where voters can hand-deliver their ballots, saying without proof that this would “help stop attempts at illegal voting.”
-Democrats and voting rights groups sued, pointing out that some Texas counties are larger than entire states.
+Abbott expanded the amount of time for early voting by six days but also drew backlash and lawsuits from Democrats and voting rights groups over his order to limit places where voters can hand-deliver ballots.
+Abbott has said without evidence that the move would “help stop attempts at illegal voting.”

 Texas Republicans have echoed President Donald Trump’s rhetoric that mail-in voting is ripe for fraud, though proof is thin.
 Harris County, which is run by Democrats, tried to send applications for mail ballots to all of its registered voters, but Abbott sued and the Texas Supreme Court sided with the governor.